Step-by-Step Guide

 Last updated: March 21, 2026

 Process information compiled from state DMV publications, NAIC guidance, and insurance regulatory materials as of March 2026.
-Always verify current requirements with your state DMV:
+Procedures vary by state — confirm details with your own DMV:

 Disclosure: This page may contain affiliate links.
 We may earn a commission if you purchase SR-22 insurance through our partners, at no additional cost to you.
 This helps support our free educational content.